jkomoros/CASsim/README.md

 In some cases your `SIMULATORSimOptions` type is complex, for example, it needs to have multiple sub-types that it also exports from `simulators/types/SIMUALATOR.ts`.
 In that case, just manually create the `src/simulators/types/dashed-simulator-name.ts` file, and have it export `CameCasedSimulatorNameSimOptions` type, and the pipeline will skip generating one.
-You can see `schelling-org` for an example.

 When you modify a file in `data/*.json`, and if you've run `npm run generate` since the last time that one of hte optionsConfig changed, then you'll get schema-validation of the